 Stacking, Piling and Burning Wood

-Wood burning fires and log homes go hand-in-hand, but, it’s important to keep woodpiles far from log structures to allow for proper air circulation.
-Wood stacked right up against your log home is not only a prime environment for moisture buildup that leads to mold and rot, but it is also an invitation for insects and rodents to make their way from your woodpile to your home’s structural wood.
+Wood burning fires and log homes go hand-in-hand, but, it’s important to keep wood piles far from other log structures to allow for proper air circulation.
+Wood stacked right up against your home is not only a prime environment for moisture buildup that leads to mould and rot, but it is also an invitation for insects and rodents to make their way from your woodpile to your home’s structural wood.